+(a)

+(b)

+Figure 11.
+Short-term stability of (a) the 130-kPa abs RSG #B and (b) the 3,500-kPa RSG #B.

-For the 10 kPa RSG, as shown in subsection 4.1, the linearity with respect to the national standards has been greatly improved and adjustment with small difference between the two units is possible.
-In subsection 4.2, its excellent stability was confirmed in both the short-term and long-term.
-The performance of the transfer standard is expected to be improved by replacing the conventional RSG with this new RSG.
-Also, the line pressure and the temperature dependence described in subsection 4.3 are expected to improve by optimizing the adjustment conditions.
-This should be examined and evaluated in future research.
+As described in subsection 4.1., for the 10-kPa RSG, the linearity with respect to the national standards was greatly improved and adjustments with a slight difference between the two units were possible.
+Meanwhile, in subsection 4.2, the unit’s excellent stability was confirmed in both the short-term and long-term.
+The performance of the transfer standard is expected to be improved by replacing the conventional RSG with the new RSG.
+Furthermore, the line pressure and the temperature dependence described in subsection 4.3 can be expected to be improved by optimising the adjustment conditions, an approach that should be examined and evaluated in future research.

-In subsection 4.4, the adjustment method proved to be effective by the evaluation of the 10 kPa RSG was applied to the RSGs of other ranges.
-The deviation within 10 ppm of full scale with respect to the national standards has been achieved by making the adjustment using the standard device directly calibrated by the national standards.
-We believe it is possible to use RSGs even in international comparisons over a wide pressure range.
+As described in subsection 4.4., the adjustment method proved to be effective through the evaluation of the 10-kPa RSG as applied to the RSGs of other ranges.
+A deviation of within 10 ppm of the full scale pertaining to the national standards was achieved through making adjustments using the standard device directly calibrated in terms of the national standards.
+We believe it is possible to use RSGs in international comparisons covering a wide pressure range.

-The transfer standard using a digital manometer has improved the efficiency of international comparison of pressure measurement.
-The use of digital manometers in international comparison is expected to increase in the future.
-For that, digital manometers that are compact, lightweight and having excellent characteristics are indispensable, and YOKOGAWA has the accumulated RSG technology that can achieve such digital manometers.
-We will continue to contribute to the advancement of pressure measurement in Japan and overseas through development including RSG characteristics improvement and range expansion.
+The transfer standard using a digital manometer has improved the efficiency of international comparisons related to pressure measurement.
+The use of digital manometers in the area of international comparisons is expected to increase in the future.
+As such, digital manometers that are compact and lightweight and which have excellent characteristics will be indispensable, and Yokogawa has the accumulated RSG technology to achieve this.
+We will continue to contribute to the advancement of pressure measurement in both Japan and overseas through developments that include the characteristics improvement and range expansion of RSGs.

-Acknowledgement
+Acknowledgements

-The authors would like to thank the members of NMIJ/AIST Pressure and Vacuum Standards Group for arranging the evaluation, compiling the results, and providing helpful advice in the collaborative research.
+The authors would like to thank the members of the NMIJ/AIST Pressure and Vacuum Standards Group for arranging the evaluation, compiling the results, and providing helpful advice in the collaborative research.

 References